nomelab/nomelab-academic/content/theiatraining/_index.md

   caption: 'NOME Group, Spring 2022, PML'
   placement: 1
 math: true
-title: A database of files for ML integration with the Theiascope
+title: A database of files for ML integration with the Theiascope&trade;
 ---

 A couple of select files will be used for the training:

-#Weight Files
+# Weight Files

 <a href="https://www.nomelab.com/files/YOLOv5s_blackdots">Black Dots</a>: This 1 class weight file was trained to enable detection of black dots and small <111> and <100> loops during 2-beam (g=200) imaging of bcc FeCrAl during in-situ TEM ion irradiations.
 The details about the database and an analogous YOLOv3 model is outlined <a href="https://doi.org/10.1016/j.commatsci.2021.110560">here</a>.